cdumas22/camerondumas/content/posts/development/starting-a-blog.md

 ## Deployment

 I have long been a fan of [Cloudflare Tunnels](https://www.cloudflare.com/products/tunnel/).
-I just them extensively for personal projects.
+I use them extensively for personal projects.

 While looking into Hugo I found that Cloudflare offers a service called [Cloudflare Pages](https://developers.cloudflare.com/pages/framework-guides/deploy-a-hugo-site/).
 My domain is already hosted through Cloudflare so the setup was about 3 minutes.
 This setup was able to connect the Github for this blog and my Cloudflare account.
 Now whenever I push to the `main` branch a build is triggered that deploys the blog to Cloudflare.